Who needs a Working with Children Check?

 A fee applies for Employee Checks.
 Volunteer Checks are free.
 For more information, go to fees.

 Who cannot work with children?

-- not applied for a Working with Children Check (Check), although you do not need to apply if you qualify for an exemption under the Working with Children Act 2005 ('the Act')
+- you have not applied for a Check, although you do not need to apply if you qualify for an exemption under the Act.

 Can I do child-related work without a Check?